IBAX-io/documentation/docs/topics/script.md

 Parameters:

   * **Name** string - name of the language resources in Latin characters;
   * **Trans** string - string in JSON format, with a two-character lang code as the key and the translated string as the value.
-For example, `{"en": "English text", "zh": "Chinese text"}`.
+For example, `{"en": "English text", "de": "deutscher text"}`.

 ### EditLang {#editlang}